 The design on this edition is unmistakable, as it is oh so ’70s.
 You first look at the graphic in the right corner, depicting a graphic of a specific position on the diamond in a fashion that evokes the opening titles of James Bond 007 film. (“For your eyes only?”
 No, as this is a card with mainstream appeal)

 The silhouette is mysterious and captivating; both elements are ramped up when you depict the catcher’s position.
 No one else always sees as much of the diamond, which is why this position yields more future managers than any other.

 8. 1972 Topps Johnny Bench #433

-Another year in which he won MVP, and another design which is unmistakable, to say the least.
-It’s a bit “bold,” or “loud,” and it more evokes the old ABA (American Basketball Association) or throwback pieces about the 1970s than the actual 1970s itself.
-In other words, it’s a bit gaudy, to say the least.
+Another year in which he won MVP and another unmistakable design.
+It’s a bit “bold” or “loud,” and it evokes the old ABA (American Basketball Association) or throwback pieces about the 1970s than the actual 1970s itself.
+In other words, it’s a bit tacky.

-Bench looks steady Eddie, as reliable as ever, so it brings a good balance to the card, and that makes it a much more manageable/attractive card.
+Bench looks steady, and Eddie is as reliable as ever, so it brings an excellent balance to the card, making it much more manageable/attractive.

 9. 2021 Topps Heritage 1972 Flashbacks Auto Johnny Bench #FAR-JB

 One of the few Johnny Bench baseball cards that provide an autograph plus a relic.
-Printed in 2021 under the Topps Heritage Brand and ideal for Bench fans who also are sports card investors.
+It was printed in 2021 under the Topps Heritage Brand and is ideal for Bench fans who also are sports card investors.

 10. 1974 Topps Johnny Bench #472

-An edition with a very interesting design, due to its symmetry and balance.
-The rectangular boxes convey a sense of movement and actually resemble flags or pennants.
+An edition with an exciting design due to its symmetry and balance.
+The rectangular boxes convey a sense of movement and resemble flags or pennants.

-The sense of movement actually gels pretty well with the photo, as you can truly feel the moment Bench is letting go of the bat and sprinting for first base.
+The sense of movement gels pretty well with the photo, as you can truly feel the moment Bench is letting go of the bat and sprinting for first base.

 It’s the perfect photo to work inside the layout, which conveys that sense of motion.
 This card preludes a year in which Bench was on his way to leading the National League in runs batted in, again, so yes, he was clearly on to things here.